University of Exeter: Camborne School of Mines

 During the 18th and 19th centuries, Cornwall was among the most significant metalliferous mining regions in the world.
 Camborne School of Mines was founded in 1888 to meet the needs of this local industry.

-Camborne School of Mines was located in the centre of Camborne for almost a century but, following major investment by the international mining industry and others, relocated in 1975 to purpose-built facilities midway between Camborne and Redruth.
-Significant expansion and diversification of teaching and research provision occurred during the 1980s and early 1990s, including the development of undergraduate and taught postgraduate degree programmes in geology, environmental science and surveying.
+Camborne School of Mines was located in the centre of Camborne for almost a century; but, following major investment by the international mining industry and others, relocated in 1975 to purpose-built facilities midway between Camborne and Redruth.
+Teaching and research provision expanded and diversified during the 1980s and early 1990s, including the development of undergraduate and taught postgraduate degree programmes in geology, environmental science and surveying.
 In 1993, Camborne School of Mines was incorporated into the University of Exeter.

 Initiatives by the university and others to expand the provision of higher education in Cornwall resulted in the Combined Universities in Cornwall (CUC) initiative in 1999.
 As part of this initiative, Penryn, just outside Falmouth, became the site of the Penryn Campus, a facility shared with Falmouth University.
 Camborne School of Mines relocated to Penryn during 2004 when the university's new Cornwall Campus opened.